Povington/povington.github.io/README.md

-## Feel Free to take a look at what I've been working on below:
+## Listed below are a select few artifacts that I have created:

-Here's a quick  [Code Review](https://youtu.be/B3gvz-9SsJYI) performed on an authentication page I've been working on.
+Here's a [Code Review](https://youtu.be/B3gvz-9SsJYI) performed on an authentication page I've been working on.
 Check it out!

-You can take a look at the full authentication page project [here.](https://github.com/Povington/povington.github.io/tree/master/Authentication%20Page)
+You can review the full authentication page project [here.](https://github.com/Povington/povington.github.io/tree/master/Authentication%20Page)

 ### Other Projects

-Take a look below to see a few other scripts and apps that I have created.
+Below are a few other scripts and apps that I have created.

-For example, here's an example of some PyMongo methods I have been working on. .
+For example, here are some PyMongo methods I have been working on:

 ```
 #code in python